neutrinojs/neutrino/docs/contributing/development.md

 ## Development commands

-The package.json for neutrino-dev defines several commands to assist in the development and deployment process.
+The package.json for neutrino defines several commands to assist in the development and deployment process.

 ---

 `link:all`

-Runs `yarn link` against all packages in the neutrino-dev monorepo.
-This allows you to run `yarn link <package>` anywhere on your system for neutrino-dev packages, making testing of the packages simpler in local projects.
+Runs `yarn link` against all packages in the neutrino monorepo.
+This allows you to run `yarn link <package>` anywhere on your system for neutrino packages, making testing of the packages simpler in local projects.

 ```bash
 ❯ yarn link:all